dotnet/csharplang/proposals/csharp-9.0/nullable-reference-types-specification.md

 ### Literals

-The null state of a `null` literal is "maybe null".
+The null state of a `null` literal depends on the target type of the expression.
+If the target type is a type parameter constrained to a reference type then it's "maybe default".
+Otherwise it is "maybe null".

-Teh null state of a `default` literal depends on the target type of the `default` literal.
+The null state of a `default` literal depends on the target type of the `default` literal.
 A `default` literal with target type `T` has the same null state as the `default(T)` expression.

 The null state of any other literal is "not null".